 A few free WordPress-specific chat plugins do exist, but support is an issue along with security and upgrade concerns.
 I usually suggest clients use the more common chat options like zendesk/zopim, clickdesk, olark and many more.

-Livechat is my personal favourite, boasting a mountain of useful features and configurations, including a built-in ticketing system to provide customer support after office hours.
+Livechat is the industry favourite, boasting a mountain of useful features and configurations, including a built-in ticketing system to provide customer support after office hours.
 But their woocommerce cart linking is unique, allowing you to not only add a chat to your store but also see your customers’ cart details during a chat.
 (There’s also other tools that let you to select items for the client, who checks it and safely completes the purchase).
 There is a modest cost for Livechat from US$16/mth.
 This WooCommerce chat makes it ideal for those running a Woocommerce cart or a Woo booking website.
 Here it could easily pay for itself within days, plus boost your online credibility and reputation.

 Want a free chat option?